LOADING ...

 (plate 11)

-The ancient poets animated all objects with Gods or geniuses.
+The ancient poets animated all sensible objects Gods or geniuses.

-numerous senses could perceive.
-And particulary they the genius of
+numerous could perceive.
+And particulary they studied the genius of

-each city & country, it under its mental deity; till a system was
+city & country, placing it under its mental deity; till a system was

-formed, some took advantage of,& enslav'd the vulgar by attempting
+formed, which took advantage of,& enslav'd the vulgar by attempting

-priesthood; choosing of worship from poetic tales.
+choosing forms of worship from poetic tales.
 And it length

 that all deities in the human breast.